Texas

 FAQ: Sober Living Homes vs. Halfway Houses in Austin (Men)

-Halfway houses (often called Residential Reentry Centers) are typically tied to the justice system and focus on structured reentry with supervision; sober living homes are recovery residences in the community that provide alcohol‑ and drug‑free housing, peer support, house rules, and accountability without being part of the criminal‑justice continuum.
+Halfway houses (often called Residential Reentry Centers) are typically tied to the justice system and focus on structured reentry with supervision; sober living homes are recovery residences in the community that provide substance‑free housing, peer support, house rules, and accountability without being part of the criminal‑justice continuum.

 No. They share sober housing and accountability, but halfway houses are usually time‑limited and referral‑based from corrections or courts, whereas sober living homes follow recovery‑housing standards and can offer longer, often open‑ended stays depending on progress and rules.

 Yes.
-Quality recovery housing uses written policies (curfews, drug/alcohol screening, meeting/house‑meeting participation, resident handbooks) to maintain a safe, sober environment.
+Quality recovery housing uses written policies (curfews, drug screening and other testing, meeting/house‑meeting participation, resident handbooks) to maintain a safe, sober environment.

 Halfway‑house stays are generally time‑limited and tied to a reentry plan; sober living length of stay is often flexible, guided by house rules and recovery goals rather than a fixed end date.